julian-molina/Documentation/_includes/network/sensor-bot-instance.md

 <!--------------------------------------------- ADDING starts -->

 To add a sensor bot instance, select *Add Sensor Bot Instance* on the task node menu.
-When a sensor bot instance is added, it is created with one sensor process instance, and a market reference.

 <!--------------------------------------------- ADDING ends -->